hyy369/verb-pattern/README.md

 * creates a csv file with information of subjects, objects and verbs of each sentence

 ### Part III ExtendTable.py
-This source file extends the csv file created in Part II and count verbs of different categories provided by Table 1.
+This source file extends the csv file created in Part II and count verbs of different categories provided by table1.csv.

+### Future directions
+We are looking forward to apply our program to various texts across time and create a database of the occurrance of verbs of different categories.
+We want to look for a pattern in change of the using of verbs over time, and give each verb an index regarding the occurance in a certain time period.
+We want to use this extended version of our table1.csv to determine the creation time of a given text.